-Income and franchise taxes that are measured by income and paid to another state by a Wisconsin S corporation, partnership, or LLC may be claimed as a credit by that corporation.
+Income and franchise taxes that are measured by income and paid to another state by a Wisconsin S corporation or partnership may be claimed as a credit by that entity.
 The following examples illustrate various types of taxes that do and do not qualify for the credit.
-While the examples refer to S corporations, they also apply to partnerships and LLCs when the partnership or LLC is subject to the same type of tax.
+While the examples refer to S corporations, they also apply to partnerships when the partnership is subject to the same type of tax.